An unbiased estimate for the mean of a {0,1} random variable with relative error distribution independent of the mean: Introduction

 and $\mean[T] \leq [1 + (1 + \epsilon)4(e - 2)\ln(2/\delta)\epsilon^{-2}]/p$.

 They also showed that any such $(\epsilon,\delta)$ approximation algorithm that applies to all $p \in [0,1/2]$ (Lemma 7.5 of~\cite{dagumklr2000}) must satisfy

-The factor of $4(e - 2) =2.873\ldots$ in the running time of \dklr{} is somewhat artificial.
-As mentioned earlier, a heuristic Central Limit Theorem argument (see Section~\ref{SEC:lowerbound}) indicates that the correct factor in the running time should be 2 (this is the same 2 in the denominator of the exponential in the standard normal density).
+There are several drawbacks to \dklr{}.
+First, the factor of $4(e - 2)$ (which is about 2.873) in the running time of \dklr{} is an artifact of the analysis rather than coming from the problem itself.
+As mentioned before, a heuristic Central Limit Theorem argument (see Section~\ref{SEC:lowerbound}) indicates that the correct factor in the running time should be 2.
+Second, the \dklr{} estimate is biased.

-Our algorithm is similar to \dklr{}, but with a continuous modification that yields several desirable benefits.
+Our algorithm has a form similar to \dklr{}, but with a continuous modification that yields several desirable benefits.
 The \dklr{} estimate $(X_1 + \cdots + X_T)/T$ is a fixed integer divided by a negative binomial random variable.
 In the algorithm proposed here, the estimate is a fixed integer divided by a Gamma random variable.
 Since Gamma random variables are scalable, the relative error of the estimate does not depend on the value of $p$.

 This allows a much tighter analysis of the error, since the value of $p$ is no longer an issue.
 In particular, the algorithm attains (to first order) the $2\epsilon^{-2}p^{-1}\ln(2\delta^{-1})$ running time that is likely the best possible.
 The new algorithm is called the Gamma Bernoulli approximation scheme (\gbas{}).